 • Sensory differences: An autistic adult may be sensory-seeking or sensory-avoidant.
 They can also be both.
 For example, an individual might be very sensitive to noise or engage in stimming, such as chewing their nails, tapping fingers, or flapping their body.

-• Inflexibility and resistance to change: A person may depend on routines or sameness.
-For example, they might do things the same way every day, be uncomfortable traveling or going to new places, or become anxious when facing routine disruptions.
+• Resistance to change: A person may depend on routines or sameness.
+For example, they might do things the same way every day and be uncomfortable traveling or visiting new places.
+They may prefer to plan things carefully beforehand and experience anxiety if something in their routine changes.

-Autistic and non-autistic people agree that autism causes differences in:
+Autistic and non-autistic people generally agree that autism causes differences in:

 • communication